ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 > Editors' Note: Add recap for the concepts of chassis/slot/component/board/... in {{TMF_SD2-20}}.

-Network-wide Inventory:
+Network Inventory:
-: A collection of data for network elements and their components managed by a specific management system.
+: A collection of data for network elements and their components with network-wide scope, managed by a specific management system.

 Physical Network Element:
 : An implementation or application specific group of components (e.g., hardware components).